Land reform in the Philippines: Arroyo administration

+Noynoy Aquino administration

 When President Noynoy Aquino took office, there was a renewed push to complete the agrarian reform program.
 The Department of Agrarian Reform adopted a goal of distributed all CARP-eligible land by the end of Pres.
 Aquino's term in 2016.
 As of June 2013, 694,181 hectares remained to be distributed, according to DAR.

 Hacienda Luisita, owned by the Cojuangco family, which includes the late former President Corazón C. Aquino and her son, former President Benigno Simeon Cojuangco Aquino III, has been a notable case of land reform.

-The Day of the Landless is commemorated in the Philippines every March 29.
+Recent developments

+Overall, significant peasant mobilizations in the 1990s up to the early 2000s that pushed for CARP implementation allowed for substantial yet partial land redistribution of about half of all agricultural lands benefitting three-fifths of all peasant households.
+But weaknesses, contradictions, and loopholes in the law has facilitated the evasion by landowners and reversals of land redistribution.

+As of 2026, the Department of Agrarian Reform had yet to distribute 700,000 hectares of agricultural lands to farmers.
+Agrarian movements and their allies are calling on the government to finally finish land redistribution after almost four decades of CARP implementation.
+They are also raising issues on agrarian violence against land rights claimants, increasing land reform reversals, agricultural land-use conversions, and lack of government support services for beneficiaries.

 Comprehensive Agrarian Reform Program

-The Comprehensive Agrarian Reform Program is the current law under which land reform is conducted.
-Large landholdings are broken up and distributed to farmers and workers on that particular hacienda.
-The crops grown on such haciendas include sugar and rice.
+The Comprehensive Agrarian Reform Program (CARP) is the current law under which land reform is conducted since its passage in 1988.
+Public and private agricultural landholdings exceeding five hectares are redistributed to qualified landless farmers and farmworkers, who may include but are not limited to those of that particular estate.
+CARP covers all agricultural lands regardless of the crop grown, including staple crops like rice and corn but also cash crops like banana, coconut, and sugar.

+The law excludes lands dedicated to livestock and aquaculture production, steep slopes over 18 percent, and non-agricultural reclassification prior to CARP's enactment in 1988.
 Each farmer is given a "certificates of land ownership award" or CLOA for their new property.
-Under the law, a landowner can only retain 5 hectares, regardless of the size of the hacienda.
+Under the law, a landowner can only retain 5 hectares, regardless of the size of the landholding.
 Conflict can arise between previous landowners and "beneficiaries" and between competing farmers' groups that have conflicting claims.

-In December 2008, CARP expired and the following year CARPer was passed.
-CARPer stands for "Comprehensive Agrarian Reform Program Extension with Reforms".
-CARPer expired in 2014.
+The original 10-year deadline of CARP passed in 1998, but this was extended to December 2008.
+The Comprehensive Agrarian Reform Program Extension with Reforms (CARPER) was passed the following year, extending the period for the issuance of Notices of Coverage (NOC) for eligible landholdings up to June 30, 2014.
+No new NOCs could be issued but landholdings issued with NOCs after the deadline remain slated for redistribution.
+CARP continues to be unfinished almost four decades into its implementation.